cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 :warning: :warning: :warning:
 **Tutorial Under Development**

+**Because of incompatibilities this tutorial doesn't currently use Chameleon resources.
+Instead you can use another cloud provider or local VM's.
+See [this](## Setup Swarm Cluster) section for details.**

 This tutorial will cover using Docker Machine, Compose and Swarm.
 In the first tutorial we setup containers on 2 different hosts and linked them together to run a simple webpage.
 In this tutorial we will set up a similar page that lets you post messages and lists those previously posted.
 It uses 3 containers and we'll arrange them with Compose.

 Machine allows us to create Docker hosts and control them without interacting with the host machines directly.
 This way you don't have to SSH to machines running the Docker daemon to run containers.